 No, we do not ship product outside of the US for consumers.

 Do you ship to Canada?

 We do not ship directly to Canada.
 However, our products can be purchased at several Canadian retailers.
-You can also find us through Amazon Canada - be sure Theo Chocolate is listed as the seller for best results.
+You can also find us through Amazon Canada during cooler months - generally September to April.
+Be sure Theo Chocolate is listed as the seller for best results.